-Author Andrew Gabriel Roth discusses the "trinity" and whether Gentiles should be Torah observant
+Author Andrew Gabriel Roth discusses the "trinity" and whether Christians should be Torah observant

 The problem with Christianity is they insist "Father, Son and Holy Spirit" are three separate "persons"...yet, somehow, He is "one God."
 Nothing could be further from the Truth!
 A more apropriate analogy would be: One tree, three branches.
 Not three separate trees.